-Unlike a wide variety of stomach disorders, GERD is something that’s completely curable.
-In fact, with the right precautions, you can even prevent the disease.
-What matters is providing the right type of GERD treatment and adequate measures to follow after the diagnosis.
-Our extensively trained surgeon, Dr. Hossein Bagshahi, can help you find a solution for your acid reflux and GERD symptoms using the latest techniques, including non-surgical and minimally invasive options.
+Unlike a wide variety of stomach disorders, GERD — short for gastroesophageal reflux disorder — is a completely curable condition.
+In fact, you can even prevent the disease by employing the appropriate precautions.
+That said, treatment for patients diagnosed with GERD typically involves following the adequate measures to help manage the condition.
+Our extensively trained bariatric surgeon, Hossein Bagshahi, MD, can help you find solutions for your acid reflux and GERD symptoms using the latest techniques, which most often include non-surgical and minimally invasive treatment options.

-In simple terms, GERD is the abbreviated form of gastroesophageal reflux disorder; a reflux that causes the stomach to automatically “throw up” liquid contents that are high in acidity.
-As a result, the patient suffers from a shot of excoriating pain, alongside heartburn/burning along the linings of the esophagus tract.
+In simple terms, GERD is the abbreviated form of gastroesophageal reflux disorder — a condition that causes the stomach to automatically “throw up” liquid contents high in acidity.
+As the stomach acid shoots into the esophagus (the connective tube between the stomach and mouth), the reflux can irritate and potentially damage the esophageal lining.
+Consequently, a patient can suffer from a shot of excoriating pain along with heartburn and burning in the lining of the esophagus tract.

 What Causes Acid Reflux?

-Acid reflux occurs when stomach acid moves up above the diaphragm and into the esophagus where it can cause discomfort and burning.
-One of the most common causes is hiatal hernia, which is a stomach abnormality in which the lower esophageal sphincter (LES) and stomach valve opening move above the diaphragm (a muscle that separates the stomach from the chest), allowing stomach acid to seep into the esophagus.
-In other cases, the LES may not close completely or remain fully open, resulting in a similar effect.
+Acid reflux occurs when stomach acid moves above the diaphragm (a muscle that separates the stomach from the chest) and into the esophagus, where it can cause discomfort and burning.
+One of the most common causes of acid reflux is a hiatal hernia, a stomach abnormality in which the lower esophageal sphincter (LES) and stomach valve opening migrate above the diaphragm, allowing stomach acid to seep into the esophagus.
+In other cases, the LES may not close completely or may remain fully open, resulting in a similar effect.

 What Are the Symptoms of GERD?

-In order to assess and diagnose a patient for GERD Treatment, Dr. Bagshahi will ask a series of questions related to acidity and heartburn.
-In addition, he might perform an upper endoscopy, a process where a thin flexible tube-cam is inserted in the patient’s mouth to see the linings of the esophagus.
-This way, he can determine the actual state of the esophagus and check for signs of any ulcers, etc., inside the tract.
+In order to assess and diagnose a patient for GERD treatment, Dr. Bagshahi will ask a series of questions related to acidity and heartburn.
+In addition, he might perform an upper endoscopy — a process in which a thin, flexible tube-cam is inserted into the patient’s mouth to view the lining of the esophagus.
+This allows Dr. Bagshahi to determine the actual state of the esophagus and check for signs of ulcers and other problematic issues inside the tract.

-Every patient’s needs are unique, and we offer a wide range of options that can be tailored to suit your particular condition and situation.
-In addition to providing advice about non-surgical and natural acid reflux treatments, we also prescribe medication and can recommend a surgical approach in the event it is deemed necessary.
-Some examples of treatments include:
+Each patient’s needs are unique and we offer a wide range of options that can be tailored to suit your particular condition and situation.
+In addition to providing advice about non-surgical and natural acid reflux treatments, we also prescribe medication and can recommend a surgical approach in the event it’s deemed necessary.
+Some examples of effective, non-invasive GERD treatments include:

 Natural Acid Reflux Remedies

 In addition to following a good GERD diet with lots of fresh fruits and vegetables, it can be very helpful to keep your head lifted when you rest.
-During sleep, by keeping the position of your pillow slightly elevated, you are naturally preventing the GERD phenomenon from occurring.
-Many patients have benefited from this simple technique, reporting that they never experienced acid reflux again after implementing it.
+By keeping the position of your pillow slightly elevated while sleeping, you are naturally preventing the GERD phenomenon from occurring.
+Many patients have benefited from this simple technique, reporting that they never experience acid reflux again after implementing it.

 Acid Reflux Medicine